octolab/pmc/README.md

 > # Package metadata compiler
 >
-> Keep calm and use YAML for describe your packages.
+> Keep calm and use YAML to describe your packages.

 ## [Documentation](https://github.com/octolab/pmc/wiki)